Moving Across Country with Cats – Relocation Tips to Save You from Hassle

 Feed a Small Meal

 When the moving day arrives, stress and anxiety run through your entire body.
 If you are so overwhelmed with all the emotions, how can your cat not be?
 So, how to help a cat with stress from moving?
 You can cut down its meals on that particular day to avoid experiencing vomiting or an upset stomach.
 This technique will also help if your cat tends to get motion sickness during traveling.
+This usual tip is applied to not only traveling with cats in a car for long distance but to other types of home pets too.

 You may also like: Moving Plants — Transport Your Botanical Friends to Your New Home Safely